SEO for SaaS: The Definitive Guide

 That’s where a robots.txt file comes in handy.
 A robots.txt allows you to manage crawler traffic on your website and exclude specific pages from being visited by search engine spiders.

 Having a robots.txt file is optional and often unnecessary for smaller websites.
 Making one small mistake on a robots.txt could have a dramatic negative impact on your SEO.
-We recommend that you consult with your development team before embarking down this path.
+We recommend that you consult with your development team before embarking on this path.

 A 404 “page not found” error occurs when a link points to a page that no longer exists.
 A link that sends you to a 404 error page is referred to as a broken link.